bacalhau-project/bacalhau/docs/running-node/job-selection.md

   --job-selection-reject-stateless       Reject jobs that don't specify any data.
 ```

-These are the flags that control how the bacalhau node selects jobs to run.
+These are the flags that control how the Bacalhau node selects jobs to run.

-The `--job-selection-data-locality` flag (which can be "local" or "anywhere") controls whether the data used for a job has a actually live on the IPFS server you are connected to.
+The `--job-selection-data-locality` flag (which can be "local" or "anywhere") controls whether the data used for a job is actually live on the IPFS server you are connected to.

 The `--job-selection-reject-stateless` controls whether you want to accept jobs that don't use any data volumes.